MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-manipulation.md

 RevoScaleR functions can be loosely categorized as data-oriented, or platform-specific for tapping into capabilities of a particular database system, operating system, or distributed file system.
 This tutorial focuses on data-oriented functions to minimize the dependencies.

 > [!Note]
-> R Client and R Server are interchangeable in terms of RevoScaleR as long as data is relatively small.
-R Client is limited to two threads and in-memory storage.
-To avoid paging to disk, it deliberately ignores the *blocksPerRead* argument, which results in all data being read into memory.
+> R Client and R Server are interchangeable in terms of RevoScaleR as long as [data fits into memory and processing is single-threaded](scaler-getting-started-data-import-exploration.md#chunking).
 If datasets exceed memory, we recommend pushing the [compute context](scaler-data-compute-context.md) to R Server.

 ## What you will learn